More than 15,000 Australians get home care tips from our monthly newsletter

-Symptoms of anxiety can include irrational and excessive worry or fear, avoidance of routine activities, racing heart, shallow breathing, and trembling.
-Therefore, anxiety can worsen an older adult’s physical health, decrease their ability to perform daily activities, and reduce their sense of well-being.
-Anxiety is common and treatable, and the earlier it is identified and addressed, the easier it is to reverse the symptoms.
+Symptoms of anxiety in older adults can include irrational and excessive worry or fear, avoidance of routine activities, racing heart, shallow breathing and trembling.
+Research by geriatric psychiatry experts at the American Medical Association concluded that anxiety in old age often produces more physical symptoms than those experienced by younger adults.
+Because of that, anxiety can worsen an older adult’s physical health, decrease their ability to perform daily activities and reduce their sense of well-being.

-The causes of anxiety disorders are currently unknown, but there is likely to be a combination of genetic, environmental, psychological, and developmental factors.
-Some risk factors for developing an anxiety disorder in older adults include:
+The causes of anxiety disorders are unknown, but are likely a confluence of genetic, environmental, psychological and developmental factors.
+Risk factors for developing an anxiety disorder in old age include:

 • Chronic medical conditions